This 18-year-old from Chennai is building one of the biggest animal shelters in city

 "At present, I am focusing more on the shelter; apart from that I do freelance some web designing and developing work and, in turn, use this money for the rescued animals.
 I only get time to study at night but I think that If I pursue Law, I will be able to help animals in better ways," he said.

 But what motivates an 18-year-old to stay so dedicated to strays?
 Sai was just two years old when his parents got him a pet dog - one he named Bhairava.
 Unfortunately, the dog passed away when Sai was only five.
 While they did not adopt any other pets after that, Sai began feeding stray dogs and gradually, his love for animals grew over time.
-During the 2015 Chennai floods, he rescued many abandoned animals and even found many of them new homes.
+During the 2015 Chennai floods, he rescued many abandoned animals and even found new homes for many of them.
 When Cyclone Vardah hit the state in 2016, Sai, then just 16 years old, rescued and even got the injured animals and birds treated for their wounds.

 "Currently, I have 15 rescued dogs and other animals at my house.
 I have also put up more than 20 rescued animals at a paid boarding centre.
 It has always been my dream to build a centre and a medical dispensary as I realised that, eventually, the only thing stopping me from helping more animals was the lack of space," Sai said.